 I recently read an article titled The Hardest Part Of Traveling No One Talks About.
 In the article, the author discusses the anxiety many travellers feel upon returning home.
 She rightfully points out that the sensation of feeling like a stranger despite being surrounded by familiar faces and sights, of not being understood, can be a deeply unsettling experience.
 It is, in a sense, the reason behind the infamous travel-bug, and why many of us itch to leave again as soon as we are back.

-What I found as intriguing as the original article though, were the scores of sharp comments directed at the author posted by both ex-travelers and those who have never dared to leave their shores of safety.
-They accused her of being self-centered and ungrateful of the privilege she had been granted; not all of us can afford to travel, some said.
-I read them and strangely, despite understanding where the author came from and appreciating the fact that she had decided to open up about her feelings, I found myself agreeing with some of those same commentators who, blatantly, threw her under the wheels of their sarcasm and criticism.
+What I found as intriguing as the original article though, were the scores of sharp comments directed at the author posted by both ex-travellers and those who have never dared to leave their shores of safety.
+They accused her of being self-centred and ungrateful of the privilege she had been granted; not all of us can afford to travel, some said.
+I read them and strangely, despite understanding where the author came from and appreciate the fact that she had decided to open up about her feelings, I found myself agreeing with some of those same commentators who, blatantly, threw her under the wheels of their sarcasm and criticism.

 And here is why;

 Travelling is just not what it used to be!

 These days you can jump online from the comfort of your bed -while munching on a bowl of cereal and occasionally dropping a spoonful on your T-shirt without anyone seeing- and book a flight to pretty much any destination in the world; Nepal, Madagascar, Iceland.
 You name it!
 You fly there in the comfort of an aircraft, and when you land, you realise that even such far-flung places have already been colonised by other travellers before you.
 There are internet-cafes and burger joints and the tacky 3-days-2-nights wilderness tours advertised on every wall.

 Of course, there are moments that change you; but they don’t come easily.